 Inventories and Cleaning

 If you’re in a rental and (or) planning to move into a rental property, you should create an inventory of any damages.
-This will remove and potential confrontations with the landlords.
+This will remove any potential confrontations with the landlords.
 Also, remember to clean the property thoroughly.
 We’ve all experienced estate agents charging silly amounts for cleaning and although it’s not something any of us what to do, it will help to protect your deposit.

 Get Free Stuff

 If you’re planning a fresh start with your furniture or maybe moving into an unfurnished property, take this opportunity to get free furniture.
 Websites such as Gumtree, Freecycle and local social media groups can offer some free items in great condition.
-It’s always worth having a look before forking out for new or second sofas or fridges.
+It’s always worth having a look before forking out for new or second-hand sofas or fridges.